MicrosoftDocs/xamarin-docs/docs/get-started/installation/uninstalling-xamarin.md

 To run the script:

-1. Right-click on [this link to `uninstall-vsmac.sh`](https://raw.githubusercontent.com/MicrosoftDocs/visualstudio-docs/master/mac/resources/uninstall-vsmac.sh) and select **Save As…** to save the file on your Mac.
+1. Right-click on [this link to **uninstall-vsmac.sh**](https://raw.githubusercontent.com/MicrosoftDocs/visualstudio-docs/master/mac/resources/uninstall-vsmac.sh) and save/download the file to your Mac.

 2. Open **Terminal** and change the working directory to where the script was downloaded: